cyberark/conjur-oss-helm-chart/examples/kubernetes-in-docker/README.md

    That's all there is to it!

-   The scripts will create a KinD cluster, install Conjur OSS, load Conjur security policy, and deploy several instances of the `Pet Store` applications that use Conjur Kubernetes authentication.
+   The scripts will create a KinD cluster, install Conjur Open Source, load Conjur security policy, and deploy several instances of the `Pet Store` applications that use Conjur Kubernetes authentication.